 James Watts and Bill Rhodes grew up together in Southgate, North London.

 James explains, "We met at school and have always done things together.
 We used to go to the park on our skates in our early teens and then to the pub in our late teens.
 We went on holidays together in our early twenties and lived together until we both got married; Bill in 1999 to Jane and Myself in 2000 to Josephine.
-We both have three children; two girls and a boy!"
+We both have three children who are now good friends.

 Throughout this time, Bill and James have been glassblowers.
 After leaving school, James got a job as an assistant glassblower to the late Ron Wilkinson (the Head Glassmaker at the famous Whitefriars Glassworks until it closed) in Covent Garden, London.